This post contains an overview of GED® class locations and testing sites in the Amarillo region.

 The GED test contains four independent modules (subtests) in Social Studies, Math, Science, and Literacy that must be completed within two years.

-TASC and HiSET have separate tests in Literacy writing and Literacy reading, so five in total, that can not be taken individually.
+TASC and HiSET have separate tests in Literacy writing and Literacy reading, so five in total, that can be taken individually as well.

 TASC and HiSET offer both on-paper and on-computer testing while the GED is offered exclusively in a computer-based format.